-Sr. No. Document Copies Due 1.
-Draft Inception Report 5 45 days after the effectiveness of the Consulting Services Agreement.
-2. Final Inception Report 15 One week after the issuance of comments by the Client on Draft Inception Report 3.
-Monthly Progress Report (Physical & Financial) 10 10 th of the following month 4.
-Baseline, Midline and End Line Survey Reports 10 With different timelines 5.
-Quarterly Progress Report (Physical & Financial) 10 10 th of the first month of following quarter 6.
-Annual Progress Report (Physical & Financial) 10 During first month of the following year 7.
-Draft Assignment Completion Report 5 At completion of physical works/ activities 8.
-Establishment of First Phase of PMIS 1 1 months after start of the assignment 9.
-Establishment of Second Phase of PMIS 1 3 months after the start of the assignment 10.
-Establishment of Final Phase of PMIS 1 4 months after the start of the assignment 11.
-Maintenance of the PMIS 1 Throughout the project 12.
-Final Assignment Completion Report 25 At completion of works as well as financial transactions 13.
-Special Reports 10 As and when required.
+Sr. No. Document Copies Due 1 Draft Inception Report 5 45 days after the effectiveness of the Consulting Services Agreement.
+2 Final Inception Report 15 One week after the issuance of comments by the Client on Draft Inception Report 3 Monthly Progress Report (Physical & Financial) 10 10 th of the following month 4 Baseline, Midline and End Line Survey Reports 10 With different timelines 5 Quarterly Progress Report (Physical & Financial) 10 10 th of the first month of following quarter 6 Annual Progress Report (Physical & Financial) 10 During first month of the following year 7 Draft Assignment Completion Report 5 At completion of physical works/ activities 8 Establishment of First Phase of PMIS 1 1 months after start of the assignment 9 Establishment of Second Phase of PMIS 1 3 months after the start of the assignment 10 Establishment of Final Phase of PMIS 1 4 months after the start of the assignment 11 Maintenance of the PMIS 1 Throughout the project 12 Final Assignment Completion Report 25 At completion of works as well as financial transactions 13 Special Reports 10 As and when required.

-ANNEXES A to L
+ANNEXES A to M

 Note: All Templates included in this inception Report are used as draft.
 Depict the data collection required to populate the Management Information System (MIS) to be developed by the ME&IE consultants.
-These templates will be shared with all stakeholders and will be finalized with mutual consultation of all stakeholders i.e., GoP, GoKP (Department of agriculture and agricultural Engineers), technical support component, ME&IE, and farmers.
-Furthermore, the Phase 1 Template will also be considered, and necessary improvement will be incorporated.
-This will help the Managements to review and compare both projects.
+These templates will be shared with all stakeholders, and will be finalized with mutual consultation of all stakeholders i.e. Government of Pakistan (GoP), Government of Khyber Pakhtunkhwa (GoKP), Department of Agriculture Khyber Pakhtunkhwa (DoAKP) -Directorate of Soil and Water Conservation, Agricultural Engineering Department DOAKP, technical support component, ME&IE, and farmers.